 Optimizing Automated Metrics That Don't Matter

 Teams often optimize against convenient automated metrics rather than meaningful ones.
-BLEU scores for translation, perplexity for language models, embedding similarity for retrieval—these metrics are easy to compute but may not correlate with actual quality.
-A translation client achieved state-of-the-art BLEU scores while producing translations that professional translators found unacceptable.
-They'd optimized for metric performance rather than translation quality.
-Human evaluation revealed the gap between benchmark performance and practical utility.
+BLEU scores for translation, perplexity for language models, embedding similarity for retrieval, these metrics are easy to compute but may not correlate with actual quality.
+A common failure mode in translation: a system hits state-of-the-art BLEU scores while producing translations that professional translators find unacceptable.
+The team optimized for metric performance rather than translation quality, and only human evaluation surfaces the gap between benchmark performance and practical utility.
 Before investing in metric optimization, validate that your metrics actually predict the outcomes you care about.
 Run human evaluation to establish correlation.
 If metrics don't correlate with quality, improving them wastes effort.

 Human Evaluation Without Calibration

 Human evaluators are inconsistent without proper calibration.
 Different reviewers apply different standards.
 The same reviewer rates differently on different days.
 Without calibration processes, human evaluation provides unreliable quality signals.
 Implement reviewer calibration: establish rating guidelines with examples, measure inter-rater agreement, review disagreements to align understanding, track individual reviewer consistency over time.
-One legal AI client found their initial human evaluation had only 64% inter-rater agreement—barely better than chance.
-After calibration training with detailed examples, agreement improved to 87%, making evaluation actually useful.
+Initial inter-rater agreement on a fresh legal-AI evaluation can easily start in the 60s, barely better than chance.
+After calibration training with detailed examples, agreement above 85% becomes achievable, which is the threshold where evaluation actually becomes useful.
 Include overlapping samples that multiple reviewers evaluate.
 Low agreement on the same outputs indicates calibration problems requiring intervention before evaluation results can be trusted.

 Ignoring Evaluation Cost-Benefit Trade-offs

 Both human and automated evaluation have costs.
 Sophisticated automated metrics require engineering investment.
 Human evaluation requires reviewer time.
 Some teams over-invest in evaluation precision that doesn't improve decisions, while others under-invest and miss critical quality issues.
 Match evaluation investment to decision stakes.
 A customer-facing AI serving millions of users warrants substantial evaluation investment.
 An internal tool serving dozens of users requires less rigorous evaluation.
 Consider what decisions evaluation informs and how much better decisions need to be to justify evaluation costs.
-A startup client was spending 40% of engineering time on evaluation infrastructure for an AI feature serving 500 users.
-We simplified to basic automated monitoring plus monthly human review, freeing engineering capacity for features that actually impacted users.
+A common over-investment pattern: a startup spending nearly half of engineering time on evaluation infrastructure for an AI feature serving a few hundred users.
+Simplifying to basic automated monitoring plus monthly human review frees engineering capacity for features that actually impact users.

 Static Evaluation in Dynamic Environments

 Both automated metrics and human evaluation benchmarks become stale as conditions change.
-User expectations evolve, use cases shift, AI capabilities improve—static evaluation fails to track these changes.
+User expectations evolve, use cases shift, AI capabilities improve, static evaluation fails to track these changes.
 Refresh evaluation approaches regularly.
 Update automated metric thresholds as quality standards rise.
 Refresh human evaluation guidelines as new scenarios emerge.
 Add new test cases reflecting changed usage patterns.
 Remove outdated test cases no longer relevant to production conditions.
-A retail AI client's evaluation suite was 18 months old when we reviewed it.
-Half the test cases involved products no longer sold.
-Quality thresholds reflected expectations from before recent model improvements.
-The evaluation had become theater—producing scores that no longer connected to actual system quality.
+A common failure mode in retail AI: an evaluation suite that's 18 months old, where half the test cases involve products no longer sold and quality thresholds reflect expectations from before recent model improvements.
+The evaluation becomes theater, producing scores that no longer connect to actual system quality.

 Making the Right Choice for Your Situation